Legal development

 In a nod to cost of living pressures, uses that help consumers manage their budgets should also continue to be supported.
 The Government also supports continued use of experiments, primarily focused on these high value-use cases – drawing attention to existing work on energy switching and real estate applications, which test future directions for both action initiation and integration with Digital ID.

 The current CDR framework is "read only" – allowing the sharing of data, but not the taking of actions.
-Taking actions like switching accounts will require a new "write-access" action initiation legislation currently before Parliament to be passed and operationalised.
+Taking actions like switching accounts will require new "write-access" action initiation functionality.
+While legislation to support action initiation has now been passed, delivering these use cases will take more work – including consulting on which actions should apply for what sectors, designing supporting rules, developing standards, and driving technical implementation, operationalisation, and adoption.

 The Data Standards Body is already conducting experiments, establishing a GitHub repository of experimental standards to test concepts and facilitate consultation – which include action initiation and Digital ID use cases.